San Francisco 49ers rookie quarterback Colin Kaepernick had no trouble against the Chicago Bears'…

 Thumbs up: The Bears went right at Patrick Willis in pass coverage twice on their second offensive series, and both times Willis made plays on the football, knocking it out of the hands of tight end Evan Rodriguez to force an incompletion on first down, then stepping in front of running back Matt Forte two plays later to force another Bears' punt.

 Thumbs up: Willis and NaVorro Bowman were complete beasts on defense throughout the evening in one of the finest combined performances of their career, once again establishing themselves in the Monday night spotlight as the best pair of middle linebackers in the league.
-Bowman recorded a game-high 12 tackles and Willis had seven stops along with his prowess in pass defense as the 49ers limited Chicago to just 143 yards of total offense.
+Bowman recorded a game-high 12 tackles and Willis had seven stops along with his prowess in pass defense as the 49ers limited Chicago to just 143 yards of total offense - the second-lowest total allowed in a NFL game this season.

 Thumbs up: Kendall Hunter busting up the middle of Chicago's stout run defense for a 14-yard touchdown run was a punch in the gut to the Bears and also displayed both Hunter's quickness in cutting inside to make a defender miss and his power in carrying a different defender over the goal line after being hit at the 3-yard line.